rethread-studio/rethread/code/BCM/readme.md

 ```
 npm i
 ```
 to install all dependencies.

+Download the sound files required separately and place them in `code/BCM/supercollider_src/sounds/`.

+## Starting

 Find the name of your network interface, e.g. on modern Linux systems using `ip addr`.
 To start a local instance of the server, run:
 ```
 node station.js -i NETWORK_INTERFACE
 ```